cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     kubectl create deployment dep-provider --image=us.icr.io/cas2019/provider:1
     kubectl create deployment dep-cost --image=us.icr.io/cas2019/cost:1
     ```

+1. Update the imagePullSecrets

+Because we are using a non-default namespace for Kubernetes, the credentials to pull images from the Container Register are not specified.
+We need to update the deployment
+so that the correct secret is used.
+Update the account deployment.

+    kubectl edit deployment/dep-account

+When the editor opens add the *imagePullSecrets* and the name as below:

+    ```
+    spec:
+      containers:
+      - image: us.icr.io/cas2019/account:1
+        imagePullPolicy: IfNotPresent
+        name: account
+        resources: {}
+        terminationMessagePath: /dev/termination-log
+        terminationMessagePolicy: File
+      dnsPolicy: ClusterFirst
+      imagePullSecrets:
+      - name: default-us-icr-io
+    ```

+1. Repeat the steps for the provide and cost

+    ```
+    kubectl edit deployment/dep-provider
+    kubectl edit deployment/dep-cost
+    ```

 A successfully deployed pod will in the *running* status.
 Each pod is assigned an IP address in the private network and automatically assigned to a node in your
 cluster.
 In the IBM Cloud Free Tier, the cluster is only allocated one node, so all pods will be deployed there.